‘Project 25’ – farmers, water quality and on-farm decision-making

 1. What problem the projects seeks to address and how it will do this

 The most recent Great Barrier Reef catchment report card (tracking Reef Plan improvements in management actions and resultant water quality load reductions towards Reef Plan targets) highlights that pesticide and particularly nitrogen reduction trajectories in the Qld sugar industry fall well below desired target reductions.
-Recent global experiences suggest that spatially identifying and prioritizing landscape ‘hotspots’ of pollutant generation for management intervention, and small catchment-scale water quality monitoring in collaboration with landholders are among the most promising strategies for reducing water quality pollution.
+Recent global experiences suggest that spatially identifying and prioritising landscape ‘hotspots’ of pollutant generation for management intervention, and small catchment-scale water quality monitoring in collaboration with landholders are among the most promising strategies for reducing water quality pollution.
 This proposal relates to a funding extension for current NESP project 2.1.7 – ‘Engaging with farmers and demonstrating water quality outcomes to create confidence in on-farm decision-making (“Project 25”)’.
 Based around small, sub-catchment scale water quality monitoring in a key cane growing region of the GBR catchment, Project 25 utilises an integrated monitoring and intervention framework to identify ‘hot spot’ sub-catchments through localised water quality monitoring.

-Project 25 utilises a different principle to traditional ‘top-down’ water quality monitoring, instead emphasizing a ‘ground-up’ approach where local canegrowers ‘steer’ program design and subsequent research and extension efforts in identified sub-catchment hotspots.
+Project 25 utilises a different principle to traditional ‘top-down’ water quality monitoring, instead emphasising a ‘ground-up’ approach where local canegrowers ‘steer’ program design and subsequent research and extension efforts in identified sub-catchment hotspots.
 While existing monitoring programs have tended to focus monitoring at spatial and temporal scales largely removed or irrelevant to farmer decision-making, Project 25 focuses on locally targeted water quality information delivery to relevant landholders.
 Water quality monitoring is based around integration of relatively traditional monitoring approaches (discrete sample collection for subsequent laboratory analysis) as well as emerging real-time (sensor-based) monitoring approaches.
 The development of real-time information and feedback on local water quality dynamics is a relatively novel approach to landholder engagement that is yet to be meaningfully explored in natural resource management programs.
 Project 25 will trial these new technologies from both the perspective of an engagement-extension tool and their reliability in water quality monitoring applications.

 Much of the initial effort in Project 25 to this point has been dedicated to design and implementation of the broader scale catchment water quality monitoring program, and the industry engagement necessary to establish robust trust frameworks and faith in the overall process.
 A major evolution of Project 25 (and evidence of cane industry faith in the process) is agreement to its recent partnership with CSIRO to include the Project as a key theme (GBR Water Quality) within the CSIRO ‘Digiscapes’ Programme (more information in related research below).
 The Digiscapes initiative will identify how landholders can best use local environmental information (near real-time water quality, weather, crop production data) to alter management decision-making on farm, and ultimately change farming practices.
 There has also already been stakeholder steering committee agreement that monitoring needs to move ‘up the catchment’ to target smaller grower collectives.
 While Digiscapes will add new sites to the current Project 25 network, this proposal is aiming to also add two additional sites at finer multi-farm or even farm scales to the project to test finer scale provision of local environmental data to growers.